AT&T Digital Life Home Security Review

 AT&T Digital Life isn’t our favorite or most highly-rated service.
 Still, its short contracts are beaten only by the contract-free brands.
 If you live a nomadic lifestyle or want to leave your rental when your lease is up, Digital Life could be a good fit for you.

 If you don’t want to pony up $549 for the equipment or aren’t comfortable with the credit check, try these inexpensive security solutions.
 Or you can look at our individual reviews for services like ADT and Frontpoint.
+Finally, if you’re leaning towards a DIY system, check out our favorite DIY home security systems.

 You can also browse our other AT&T content if you’d like to know what else is available.